 We encourage you to fill in the survey as this really helps us improve our services.
 We’ve had more than 500 schools complete the survey so far and 92.2% of responses have indicated they were either satisfied or very satisfied with the transition.
 This is good news but we can always do better, and your feedback is super important to us!

 We also monitor the health of every school’s connection, which includes bandwidth and usage – so if we think a school’s internet is being affected in any way, we’ll work with the school to upgrade their connection.

 We know many of you are looking for an easy way to access insightful reports on your students’ online behaviour, such as what apps they use, how much bandwidth they use, what sites they visit etc.

 While we currently have a couple of standard ‘out of the box’ reports available, we’ve been working closely alongside schools, and the sector, to understand exactly what information is useful.
-This will help to inform a new reporting solution that we hope to have up and running in Term 4, 2019 – we’ll keep you posted.
+This will help to inform a smarter reporting solution – we’ll keep you posted.

 N4L will also be rolling out new reporting tools to help schools better understand and manage student internet use, including how much bandwidth they are using; which apps are using this bandwidth; and potential breaches of the school’s internet use policy.

 Self-service tools to help you make your own changes